Solobearus/surveillance-dashboard/README.md

    cd surveillance-dashboard
    ```

+2. duplicate .env.exmpale file as .env in ./frontend

+Note: in real-world applications, it's crucial to keep sensitive information out of version control.
+But for the porpuse of this task and since there is nothing sensitive here as this will run locally only, I have put the correct envs in the .env.example

-2. Build and run the Docker containers:
+3. Build and run the Docker containers:

    ```bash
    docker-compose up --build
    ```

-3. Access the application:
+4. Access the application:
    - Frontend: http://localhost:3000

 ### Manual Setup (Alternative)